-This article was written on October 30, 2003, and re-edited on April 8, 2004, shortly before my departure to Vietnam.
-Much has changed in the 4 and 1/2 years since I wrote this article.
+This article was written in October 30, 2003, as a response to Hapas.com misuse of the term Hapa and originally posted at AmerasianWorld.com.
+This page was re-edited on April 8, 2004, shortly before my departure to Vietnam.
+Much has changed in the 15 years since I wrote this article.
 Hapa is now been disfavored for other terms.
 This article by Wei Ming Dariotis illustrates the changes of this term has gone through: Hapa: The Word of Power.
-It was a victory for Hawaiians and Hapa is no longer acceptable to describe mixed Asians who are not half-Hawaiian.

 The Rightful Owners of the Cultural Term “Hapa”